 Most of us take infrastructure for granted but we shouldn't; it tells us a lot about ourselves.
 The massive investment in designing, building and maintaining infrastructure is one of a society's most utopian actions: through it we seek to remake the world.
 Hydroinfrastructure, for example, shows our conviction that the perfect world has easy access to cold drinks and hot showers.
-It also links country and city through the flow of one of earth's most elemental substances, demonstrating that the worlds of “nature&rdquo and “culture&rdquo are not as separate as we often believe.
+It also links country and city through the flow of one of earth's most elemental substances, demonstrating that the worlds of what we call nature and what we call culture are not as separate as we often believe.

 A great book on infrastructure generally is Infrastructure: The Book of Everything for the Industrial Landscape by Brian Hayes.